Jack Heinz

 Henry John Heinz II (July 10, 1908 – February 23, 1987) was an American business executive and CEO of the H. J. Heinz Company based in Pittsburgh, Pennsylvania, US.
 His grandfather Henry J. Heinz founded the company in the nineteenth century, and he worked in a variety of positions within the company before becoming CEO.

 Heinz II was the father of John Heinz, a Republican member of the U.S. House of Representatives and Senate, who died in a 1991 plane crash.

 Early life, education, early career

 Heinz was born in Pittsburgh to Howard Covode Heinz and Elizabeth Granger (Rust) Heinz.
 His grandfather Henry J. Heinz had founded the H. J. Heinz Company, and his father worked for the company for decades, becoming president after the founder died.

 Heinz II was educated at Choate, and graduated from Yale University, where he was a member of the Skull and Bones secret society.
-He also earned a degree from Oxford University.
+He also earned a degree from Cambridge University.
 During the summers, he worked for his father's Heinz Company in the pickling and salting stations, as bookkeeper and as handyman.
 He later joined the sales force in England.

-In 1932 Heinz anonymously self published a book titled "Experiences in Russia--1931: A diary".
+In 1932 Heinz anonymously self published a book titled "Experiences in Russia–1931: A diary".
 The book documented his trip to Ukraine in 1931 with journalist Gareth Jones to investigate reports of starvation now known as the holodomor.

-Heinz had some early political experience.
-He served as the Pittsburgh Fire Bureau Chief from 1935 until 1936, and then as Allegheny County Sheriff for Pittsburgh from 1938 until 1942.